Field guide to the EU Pay Transparency Directive

 EUPTD Quick Facts – The bird’s eye view

 This quick guide provides an informational summary of the EU Pay Transparency Directive (Directive (EU) 2023/970).
-EU Member States must transpose the Directive into national law by 7 June 2026 (but please consider possible delays) so implementation rules can add specific local details or adjustments.
-For binding advice please check national legislation and local consultants.
+EU Member States must transpose the Directive into national law by 7 June 2026 (though delays are possible ); in this process, each country's legislation may include specific local requirements or adjustments.
+For legal guidance, please refer to national legislation and experts in your jurisdiction.

 Key points:

-• Scope: the Directive extends pay transparency rights across the EU, but national laws can add specific local details or adjustments.
+• Scope: The Directive extends pay transparency rights across the EU, but national laws may add specific local details or adjustments.

-• Pay information: companies must make pay information available (e.g., initial salary, salary ranges or other pay components) in such a way as to ensure informed and transparent negotiation on the remuneration.
-How the information shall appear (for example in the job advertisement, prior to the job interview or otherwise) will be defined by national rules.
+• Pay information: Companies must make pay information available (such as initial salary, salary ranges or other pay components) in a way that ensures informed and transparent negotiation of compensation.
+National legislation will determine how this information must be communicated (for example, in the job advertisement or prior to the job interview ).

-• Pay and progression criteria: pay setting and progression criteria must be objective, gender neutral and documented.
+• Pay and progression criteria: Pay setting and progression criteria must be objective, and documented.

-• Secrecy clauses: contractual terms that prevent employees from requesting or sharing pay information (in situations covered by the Directive) are not permitted under the Directive’s scope.
+• Secrecy clauses: In situations covered by the Directive, contractual terms that prevent employees from requestiong or sharing pay information are prohibited.

-• Employee’s access: employees can ask for their own pay data and anonymised averages by gender for comparable roles.
+• Employee access: Employees have the right to request and receive their own pay data and anonymised averages by gender for comparable roles.

-• Reporting and pay audits: public reporting obligations and timelines are introduced according to companies size bands:
+• Reporting and pay audits: The Directive establishes public reporting obligations and timelines according to company size bands:

-• companies with less than 100 employees are generally exempt from mandatory public reporting under the Directive’s initial phased approach.
-That said, EU Member States may, under their national laws, impose a mandatory obligation on such companies to provide information on remuneration.
+• Companies with fewer than 100 employees are generally exempt from mandatory public reporting under the Directive’s initial phased approach.
+That said, under national laws, EU Member States may impose mandatory pay reporting for these companies as well.

-• Joint Pay Assessments: where the unadjusted pay gap reaches a defined trigger (Directive provides for a 5 percentage point trigger) and cannot be justified by objective factors, a Joint Pay Assessment can be started with worker representatives involved.
+• Joint Pay Assessments: When the unadjusted pay gap reaches a defined trigger (the Directive establishes a 5 percentage-point trigger) and cannot be justified objectively, a Joint Pay Assessment involving worker representatives can be initiated.

-• Remedies and penalties: the Directive imposes the burden of proof on employers to investigate, justify and remedy unjustified pay gaps.
-EU Member States will foresee sanctions and corrective measures (possible outcomes include arrears/back pay, damages or fines); amounts and procedures will change by country.
+• Remedies and penalties: The Directive imposes the burden of proof on employers to investigate and remedy unjustified pay gaps.
+EU Member States will establish sanctions and corrective measures (such as arrears/back pay, damages, and/or fines).
+Amounts and procedures will vay by country.

 EUPTD Timeline